 CBD or THC

-We will briefly refer to this controversial distinction between cannabidiol or tetrahydrocannabinol (CBD or THC).
+We will briefly refer to this controversial distinction between cannabidiol and tetrahydrocannabinol (CBD or THC).
 Tetrahydrocannabinol is the bone of contention for researchers and institutions and is the main reason cannabis is illegal or legal by treaty.
-The reason THC is illegal is the psychoactive effect.
+The reason THC is illegal is its psychoactive effect.
 However, many studies demonstrate the beneficial effects on various disorders.
 It is mostly recognized for its anti-emetic and anti-cancer effects.
 THC use, like other cannabinoids, has a different duration depending on the product.
 In the form of an oil or other edible preparation, the effect starts after one to two hours and lasts about 8-12 hours.

 The THC duration depends on each person’s metabolism as well as on the content and amount of consumption.
 When vaping or smoking, the effect begins to be felt in the first ten minutes and lasts 1-3 hours.
-However, at this point, we emphasise that tetrahydrocannabinol remains in the body for some time.
+However, at this point, we emphasize that tetrahydrocannabinol remains in the body for some time.
 For example, in the blood, it lasts 24-48 hours, the saliva 24-72 hours, and urine 3-30 days.
 In the hair, depending on the use, it can be seen up to and after 90 days.

 To conclude, remember that no herb is a panacea, just as no nutritional supplement can replace a balanced diet combined with exercise and healthy habits.
 Nature has many benefits to offer us as long as we learn to observe without restrictions due to ignorance.